 Since consent is a common defense to the charge of unauthorized use of a vehicle, the main issue for prosecutors becomes whether the owner consented to the defendant’s use of the car on that particular occasion.
 The fact that the owner permitted the defendant to drive the car on a previous occasion is not enough to establish consent.

-For more information, please reference the Texas Penal Code 31.07.
+For more information regarding the offense, please reference the Texas Penal Code 31.07.